radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 In this section, we will discuss the different clients of the Radius UCP (Universal Control Plane) component.
 Clients are systems that interact with the UCP component to trigger actions.
 Here are the clients of the UCP component:

-1. **All Components of Radius**: Every component other than UCP is a client of UCP.
+1. **All Components of Radius:** Every component other than UCP is a client of UCP.
 This list includes the Radius CLI, Deployment Engine, Controller, Deployment Engine, Dashboard, and Applications RP.

-2. **Health Check Probes**: Kubernetes itself can act as a client by performing health and readiness checks on the Universal Control Plane.
+2. **Health Check Probes:** Kubernetes itself can act as a client by performing health and readiness checks on the Universal Control Plane.

-3. **Metrics Scrapers**: If metrics are enabled, Prometheus or other monitoring tools can scrape metrics from the Universal Control Plane.
+3. **Metrics Scrapers:** If metrics are enabled, Prometheus or other monitoring tools can scrape metrics from the Universal Control Plane.

 ## Trust Boundaries